rschuetzler/datacom-labs/Exercise 4 - Routing/4-Routing-Instructions.md

         * route: accesses the routing table
         * add: inserts a new entry
         * -net: specifies the network destination to add
-        * gw: the local network interface to route through
+        * gw: gateway.
+The local network interface to route through
 * Run `alice $ tracepath 192.168.3.5` again
     * The command should succeed.
 * Run `alice $ tracepath 192.168.20.11`
     * The command will fail.
-Explain why this fails in your submission.
+Look back at the network diagram.
+Use the diagram to help explain why this fails in your submission.
 Run `alice $ netstat -rn` and include a screenshot of the output in your answer.

 ### Step 4: Router Configuration

-Currently, arouter and brouter are just computer with multiple network interfaces.
+Currently, arouter and brouter are just computers with multiple network interfaces.
 Their settings need to be updated to enable routing functionality.

 * Open a new command prompt and SSH into arouter with `> vagrant ssh arouter`.
 * Run `arouter $ sudo nano /etc/sysctl.conf`
     * Uncomment "net.ipv4.ip_forward = 1" by deleting the "#" character at the beginning of the line.
+        * This line enables routing by telling the computer to forward packets for other networks.
     * Save the file and exit.
 * Run `arouter $ sudo sysctl -p`
     * This command reloads the configuration changes made with the previous command.